 A winter walk and a carol service began the festive celebrations.
 As one of the few British people in attendance at our traditional Christmas dinner, what I found remarkable was the extent to which I had universalized what are clearly very British traditions.
 Even our closest European neighbours, with whom I assumed a cultural affinity, were eager to learn of the quirks of British Christmas.
 I was happy to oblige and fortunately, my insistence that everyone wear their party hats was met with enthusiasm.

 The evening’s soiree was touching and hilarious in equal measure.
 Among the many delights was the juxtaposition of a spoken word performance reminiscent of Gil Scott Heron and a 4 line Wendy Cope poem about how rubbish it is to be single at Christmas.
 Generosity was very much the spirit of the evening, as people overcame their reserve to share their various gifts.
 The fun continued long into the night.

 Tying together themes from across the retreat and providing an opportunity to share our highlights was a final Wednesday morning session.
 A musical exploration of the struggle for freedom in international contexts, this culminated in a rousing group drumming activity I won’t quickly forget (let’s just say more than a few people march to the beat of their own drum).

-Students gathered at the foot of the Copper Horse, Windsor, taken by Natasha Duursma
+Students gathered at the foot of the Copper Horse statue in Windsor Great Park, taken by Natasha Duursma